ecoiahq/content-ops-starter/content/pages/index.md

     subtitle: ''
     text: >
-      We deliver business consultancy, digital solutions, and creative production for organizations and individuals with a social mission.
+      We deliver business consultancy, digital solutions, and creative production for organisations and individuals with a social mission.
 With a foundation in the UK broadcast media sector, combined with cultural insight, we provide you with advantageous steps to create lasting positive for people and the planet.
     actions:
       - label: Get started
         altText: ''